meech-ward/AsyncCoreBluetooth/README.md

 // or

 await centralManager.connect(peripheral)
-for await connectionState in centralManager.connectionState(forPeripheral: peripheral) {
+for await connectionState in peripheral.connectionState.stream {
   print(connectionState)
 }
 ```